stefanicjuraj/todo.md/README.md

 → todo remove <id> - remove a todo (with confirmation) → todo export - export todos to todo.md file
 ```

+## Storage

+Todos are stored in `~/.todo.json` in JSON format.
+The file is automatically created when you add your first todo.